 When people talk of an economic crisis, it could involve a variety of serious economic problems such as currency collapse, hyper inflation.
-Perhaps the most common crisis, is a steep fall in GDP and deep recession.
+Perhaps the most common crisis is a steep fall in GDP and deep recession.
 This is the most serious economic crisis as it leads to the most serious impact on human welfare – in terms of economic inactivity and mass unemployment.
 The credit crisis played a direct role in leading to wider economic problems a year later.
 See: Economic Crisis

 A fiscal crisis refers to governments struggling to repay its debt and struggling to borrow enough money to meet its budget deficit.
-If markets fear governments have borrowed too much, and there is little chance of repayments, there will be a selling of the government bonds, pushing up interest rates and giving government bonds a very low credit rating.
+If markets fear governments have borrowed too much, and there is little chance of repayments, there will be selling of the government bonds, pushing up interest rates and giving government bonds a very low credit rating.
 It then becomes a difficult cycle to break.
 Markets won’t lend.
-Governments have to cut deficit by slashing spending.
+Governments have to cut the deficit by slashing spending.
 But, slashing spending can cause a fall in GDP and hence even lower tax revenues.
-A fiscal crisis, usually involves governments seeking outside help such as IMF intervention. e.g. European Fiscal Crisis.
+A fiscal crisis usually involves governments seeking outside help such as IMF intervention. e.g. European Fiscal Crisis.

 - An economic crisis will worsen a governments budget deficit as tax revenues fall in a recession.
 Also in a financial crisis, markets are more sensitive to risk and may worry if governments look vulnerable.
 See also sovereign debt crisis

 A currency crisis occurs when there is a rapid fall in the value of the currency as investors become nervous of holding a countries assets.
-A gradual depreciation (like 20% fall in value of Sterling over past couple of years) would not be seen as a currency crisis.
+A gradual depreciation (like 20% fall in the value of Sterling over the past couple of years) would not be seen as a currency crisis.
 However, in the case of Iceland, the value of the Icelandic currency fell very rapidly as people lost confidence in the Icelandic financial sector.
 A currency crisis can be caused by a fiscal crisis.
-If governments look to default on bonds, foreign investors will want to sell any bonds they have causing a fall in exchange rate.
-A currency crisis can also occur in a semi fixed exchange rate if markets feel a currency is overvalued. e.g. Sterling in 1992 when it was in ERM.
+If governments look to default on bonds, foreign investors will want to sell any bonds they have causing a fall in the exchange rate.
+A currency crisis can also occur in a semi-fixed exchange rate if markets feel a currency is overvalued. e.g. Sterling in 1992 when it was in ERM.
 What causes currency collapse?

 When there is very high inflation and the value of money collapses making ordinary transactions difficult.
 Hyperinflation